IS IT JUST ME, OR DO BOHEMIAN STYLE INTERIORS SEEM SO MUCH HARDER TO REPLICATE IN YOUR OWN SPACE AT HOME?

 Where to find your furniture, materials, & decorative details:

-Tra la la!
 Endless retro tchotchkes!
 And be on the lookout for things that can be transformed with a simple coat of paint.

-My favorite shop for beautiful/retro home goods.
+A favorite for beautiful/retro home goods.

-The Swedes have quite a handle on modern and minimal
+The Swedes have quite a handle on modern and minimal.

 I'm talking about the do-it-yourself projects that end up looking like they'd fit right in at Anthropologie.
 No "loving hands at home", in the words of my fashion illustration professor.
 You know what I mean.